Madhu-Vamsi/Blockchain-based-resilient-storage/README.md

 ## Steps to run the project:

 Step1:
-Download MetaMasl from your web browser.
+Download MetaMask from your web browser.
 (Example : chrome webstore).

 Steps 2:
 Make 2 accounts and mine 4 Ethers in each account.